Consteel/manual/docs/manual/13_0_documentation-2/13_2_ms-word-export-of-the-documentation.md

 <!-- wp:paragraph {"align":"justify"} -->

-As it was mentioned in the previous chapter, the installation package of ConSteel contains a default template, which is filled up with the same styling settings, as the main documentation.
-This template can be found in the installation folder of ConSteel, which is _“C:\\Program Files\\ConSteel 13\\Data\\Export\\**ConSteel.dotx**”_ by default.
+As it was mentioned in the previous chapter, the installation package of Consteel contains a default template, which is filled up with the same styling settings, as the main documentation.
+This template can be found in the installation folder of Consteel, which is _“C:\\Program Files\\Consteel 13\\Data\\Export\\**Consteel.dotx**”_ by default.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph {"align":"justify"} -->

-If a new template, with customized styling settings is desired to be created, the **_ConSteel.dotx_** file should be copied first.
+If a new template, with customized styling settings is desired to be created, the **_Consteel.dotx_** file should be copied first.
 After opening the copied file, the change in stylings can be performed in the Styles dialogue of MS Word:

 <!-- /wp:paragraph -->